woof-sandbox/sandbox/docs/CometExtension.md

 function approve(address spender, address asset, uint256 amount) external
 ```

-Approve a spender to transfer a specific amount of an asset on behalf of the sender
+Approve or disallow `spender` to transfer on sender's behalf

+_Note: this binary approval is unlike most other ERC20 tokens
+Note: this grants full approval for spender to manage *all* the owner's assets_

 #### Parameters